Kitware/nrtk-jatic/docs/release_notes/pending_release.rst

   its use within the nrtk-jatic workflow.

-* Added an example notebook exploring the RandomTranslationPerturber and its use within the nrtk-jatic workflow
+* Added an example notebook exploring the RandomTranslationPerturber and its use within the nrtk-jatic workflow.

+* Added an example notebook exploring sensor transformation via the PybsmPerturber and its use within the nrtk-jatic workflow.
 -----